-One morning last winter, violist Yizhak Schotten left his Francesco Linarol viola at my shop for a few days for some routine maintenance.
-Originally built as a Lira da Braccia, the Linarol is one of those loosely built Old Italians, where all symmetries are aproximate, and each square inch is a landscape worth leisurely exploration.
-Sunset orange varnish over a dark gold ground deepens here and there into storm gray, burnt umber, and black – all lent a jewel-like depth by the reflectivity of the wood.
+About a year ago, violist Yizhak Schottenleft his Francesco Linarol viola at my shop for a few days.
+Originally built as a lira da braccio, it’s one of those loosely built Old Italians whose symmetries are all approximate.
+Each square inch of it is a landscape in itself: sunset orange varnish over a dark gold ground deepens here and there into storm gray, burnt umber, and black – all lent a jewel-like depth by the reflectivity of the wood.
 I couldn’t take my eyes off it.

 On my bench at the time was an unfinished violin – not a copy, but intended to look more-or-less old and more-or-less Italian.
-Beside the Linarol, its varnish seemed over-pigmented.
-The colors were too hot, the surfaces too smooth.
+Compared with the Linarol, its varnish seemed over-pigmented.
+The colors were too hot, and the surfaces too smooth.
 Thinking I could do a better job with inspiration near at hand, I stripped off the varnish and began again.

 Violin-makers typically use the word “antique” as a verb.
 To antique an instrument is to shade, wear, chip, scratch, dent, or otherwise distress the varnish and underlying wood so as to give the appearance of age.
 Some makers do it.
 Others do not.
 The do-nots tend to claim the moral high ground.
 They build honest, unashamedly new instruments, and they count among their numbers all the Italian makers from Andrea Amati to J.B Guadagnini.
 “The ignorant,” wrote Simone Sacconi, “remain more in awe of the back of a Stradivari instrument worn away, than [one] whose varnish is intact.”
 A violin should at least start off with crisply-cut edges, sharp corners, and a uniform coat of varnish.
 Time, playing, and restoration will do the rest.